 To provide this care our eye examination comes in two parts.
 There are some core tests as well as those tailored to each patient’s needs.
 This means that all ages can benefit from an assessment.
 If you have any particular communication needs then please feel free to discuss this with the optometrist in advance of the appointment to ensure we make the eye examination a positive experience for everyone.
 All our tests are comfortable and most patients find them interesting and informative.

 Using advanced technology our optical technician will perform an assessment of your peripheral vision which checks for glaucoma and other conditions affecting the optic nerve.
 They will also take a series of digital images of your eyes.
 The OCT scanner looks in depth through structures of your eyes such as the optic nerve and the layers of the retina, underneath the visible surface of the eye.
 This scan produces images in even greater detail than an MRI scanner.
-Our Optos scanner takes wide field images of the retina capturing five times more of the eye than we can image with a standard retinal camera.
+Our Optos California scanner shows up to 97% of the retina in one image and we are currently the only optometrist in Scotland to use the world’s most detailed retinal scanner.

 With your optometrist